She’s electric, can I be electric too ?

 There’s plenty of torque between 30-50mph, although in ECO mode this is lacking.
 Cabin noise seems more noticeable than in the diesel Master, but that’s because there’s no diesel engine hum.
 Inevitably noise does enter the cabin & it’s from the tyres on the road & outside wind noise.
 With the radio on though, it’s not that intrusive.

-Renault aren’t expecting a huge demand for the Master Z.E. & expect to sell all the Z.E.’s they can get in 2019.
-Partly this is because it’s expensive compared to a diesel Master, with our test model costing £58,000.
-Competition from an EV Ford Transit is coming, plus the Chinese built LDV EV80 offers a better claimed range of 100 miles.
+Renault aren’t expecting a huge demand for the Master Z.E. & expect to sell all the Z.E.’s they can get in 2020.
+Partly, because it’s expensive compared to a diesel Master, with our test model costing £58,000.
+The Chinese built LDV EV80 offers a better claimed range of 100 miles.
 And due later in 2020 are a Fiat Professional Ducato electric & updated electric vans from Citroen & Peugeot, plus sister brand Renault Trucks Master ZE too.

 Whilst the Master Z.E. will only appeal to those driving short distances, most probably in urban areas or within an industrial area, or public sector location, such as a large NHS Trust, it is nonetheless fantastic to see another electric van enter the marketplace.
 Coupling a decent payload with a high battery range, was always going to be more difficult for CV’s than for passenger cars & so it has proved to be.
 This is the first take on a large EV van for Renault & as time passes & battery development moves on, range will inevitably improve.
 For now anyway, 50 Winter miles or 75 Summer miles is a good starting point.